 EDESSA

-Amazing beauty lush area with cobblestone streets, stone bridges and spectacular views dominated by the vertical Karan waterfall, which falls from a height of 70 meters.
-A little further down is the double Lambda waterfall, with the water falling steeply and ending in two lakes.
+An amazingly beautiful green area with cobbled streets, stone bridges and a great view, dominated by the vertical Karanos waterfall, which falls from a height of 70 meters.

-Open-air Water Museum
+Water Museum

-The power of water moved the mills, the pre-industrial laboratories, and the 6 factories that operated here in the 19th century.
-Some of them you will see today at the city’s Outdoor Water Museum, one of its most interesting sights.
-Visit the Water Mill Giannakis, which holds a surprising aquarium.
-It is the first in Greece with freshwater fish, but also snakes, reptiles, eels, crabs and crocodiles.
+Water power powered the mills, pre-industrial workshops and 6 factories operating here in the 19th century.
+Some of them you will see today in the city’s Open Air Water Museum, one of its most interesting attractions.

-Pozar Thermal Baths
+Pozar Baths

 City Map

-Info & Reservations:
+Information & Reservations:

 - +30 6955 99 36 66